O’Connor scores again, Avalanche top Hurricanes for 5th straight win | Colorado Avalanche

 Burns tied it 2-2 at 9:17 while on the power play when he beat Georgiev over the shoulder with a wrist shot from the right circle.

-Bunting gave the Hurricanes a 3-2 lead at 10:42 off the second period after gathering a loose rebound, turning, and shooting it over the leg of Georgiev.
+Bunting gave the Hurricanes a 3-2 lead at 10:42 of the second period after gathering a loose rebound, turning, and shooting it over the leg of Georgiev.

+"We're scoring enough goals, and we just can't stop anything from going in our net.
+Special teams is a part of it,” Brind’Amour said.
+“Right now our kill's just atrocious.
+Everything's going in.
+So we're going to have to readjust that a little bit, obviously.”

-Fredrik Olofsson tied it 2-2 at 12:21 when the beat Kochetkov over the glove with a snap shot.
+Fredrik Olofsson tied it 3-3 at 12:21 when he beat Kochetkov over the glove with a snap shot.
+It was his first goal with the Avalanche after being acquired in a trade with the Dallas Stars on June 15 for future considerations.

+“First [goal] with the team is pretty special,” Olofsson said.
+“It's always nice to get to swing the game the right way, and then after that we kind of rallied, got some power-play goals too, and then it felt like we had it.”

 Slavin scored on a slap shot from above the left circle at 12:26 of the third period for the 6-4 final.